metamn/beat/code/pages/tomorrowww/tomorrowww.md

 Devices create the experience with the help of the designer.
 Devices choose how to put together the components forming the design.
 Our task is to design individual content chunks, equip them with metadata &mdash; add semantics &mdash; and then each device will assembly the page, the site according to it's unique hardware and software characteristics and best knowledge.

 Sounds AI, sounds crazy but it's simple.
-It's all about semantics.
+It's all about semantics, a little history and a complete change of mind.

 ## Semantics